Moonsong-Labs/moonwall/docs/guide/troubleshooting/faq.md

 ![Moonwall init terminal screenshot](/moonwall-update.png)

-If you're troubleshooting an error, it's always a good idea to check the [Release Changelog](https://github.com/Moonsong-Labs/moonwall/releases){target=_blank} for details of any breaking changes.
-As an example, when Moonwall upgraded from Ethers v5 to v6, this required changing from `BigNumber` to `BigInt` types.

 ### How do I add support for my network in Moonwall?

 You can define your custom network environment exactly as you'd like in your local `moonwall.config.json`.
 If you'd like other folks to refer to your environment specs, you can submit a PR to add your network details to the [Moonwall Global Test Config](https://github.com/Moonsong-Labs/moonwall/blob/main/test/moonwall.config.json){target=_blank}